Dyson V11 Torque Drive vs. Outsize

 Both the Outsize and Torque Drive can clean sand on hard surfaces.

-Surprisingly, the Outsize picked up a perfect 100% score on average after two tests.
+Surprisingly, the Outsize achieved a perfect 100% average score after two tests.

 But it left a trail after the initial pass when I used the middle setting.
 It’s the same issue with the Torque Drive.
 You’d have to use the max setting to pick up most of it.

-Again, the risk of scuffing is high for any of these vacuums because of the amount of plastic exposure.
+Again, the risk of scuffing is high with any of these vacuums due to the amount of plastic exposure.

-Sand could stick on the wheels and grind the surface.
+Sand could stick to the wheels and grind the surface.

 Please check my recommendations for hard floors if you live in a sandy area.